MAPF-Competition/Start-Kit/Prepare_Your_Planner.md

 #### The default scheduler
 In `src/TaskScheduler.cpp`, you can find the default task scheduler, which calls functions that are further defined in `default_planner/scheduler.cpp`.
-- The preprocessing function of the default scheduler (see `schedule_initialize()` in `scheduler.cpp`) calls the `TrafficMAPF::init_heuristics()` function (see `default_planner/heuristics.cpp`) to initialize a global heuristic table, which will be used to store the distances between different locations.
+- The preprocessing function of the default scheduler (see `schedule_initialize()` in `scheduler.cpp`) calls the `DefaultPlanner::init_heuristics()` function (see `default_planner/heuristics.cpp`) to initialize a global heuristic table, which will be used to store the distances between different locations.
 These distances are computed on demand during the simulation.
 The scheduler uses these distances to estimate the completion time of a given task for a given agent.
 - The scheduling function of the default scheduler (see `schedule_plan()` in `scheduler.cpp`) implements a greedy scheduling algorithm: Each time when the `schedule_plan()` function is called, it iterates over all agents.
 For each agent that does not have an assigned task, the algorithm iterates over tasks that are not assigned to any agent and, among these tasks, assigns to the agent the task with the earliest possible completion time, ignoring conflicts with other agents.

 #### The default planner
-todo
+In `src/MAPFPlanner.cpp`, you can find the default planner implementation, which calls the functions that are furture defined in `default_planner/planner.cpp`.
+The default planner shares the same heuristic distance tables with the default scheduler.
+Its `initialize()` function prepares necessary data structures and global heuristic table (if not initialized by scheduler).

+The MAPF planner implemented in the default planner is a variant of Traffic Flow Optimised Guided PIBT, [Chen, Z., Harabor, D., Li, J., & Stuckey, P. J. (2024, March).
+Traffic flow optimisation for lifelong multi-agent path finding.
+In Proceedings of the AAAI Conference on Artificial Intelligence (Vol. 38, No. 18, pp. 20674-20682).](https://ojs.aaai.org/index.php/AAAI/article/view/30054/31856).
+A more detailed technical report will be provided soon.

 ### Implement your scheduler